ats-tandjoeng7/plotlydeploy/README.md

 **Fig. 4 Plotly Deploy Bubble Plot dashboard**

 ### Deliverable 4
-The customized webpage integrated all the required specifications and enhancement features and details have been thoroughly discussed in the previous sections [Customization and Optimization](#customization-and-optimization).
+The customized webpage has all the required specifications and added enhancement features embedded as we have thoroughly discussed in the [Customization and Optimization](#customization-and-optimization) section.

 ## Summary
 All deliverables have been designed and developed according to the assignment requirements, including well optimized functionality, better usability, mobile-responsive design, deployment and validation of some improvement features, and effortless analysis interface.
-I hope users will be able to experience the user-friendly features when using our <a href="https://ats-tandjoeng7.github.io/plotlydeploy/" target="_blank">Bellybutton Biodiversity webpage</a> and leave the webpage with good impression.
+I hope users will be able to experience the enhanced features when using our <a href="https://ats-tandjoeng7.github.io/plotlydeploy/" target="_blank">Bellybutton Biodiversity webpage</a> and leave the webpage with good impression.

 ## References
 [Plotly JavaScript Open Source Graphing Library](https://plotly.com/javascript/)\